MANAGEMENT OF THE UPPER LIMB

 In this subject students gain an understanding of the theoretical basis for, and the clinical practice of, prosthetic and orthotic management of the upper limb.
 This subject is designed to develop students' understanding of upper limb including applied anatomy, pathomechanics & an introduction to a range of upper limb specific pathologies.
 The curriculum focuses on developing clinical skills necessary to provide services to persons with upper limb loss or weakness including: undertaking a detailed assessment of the client, develop a well evidenced prescription that meets the client's needs & undertake accurate measurement, casting, fabrication, fitting & adjustment of common upper limb prostheses and/or orthoses.
 Students will work closely with a variety of clients with upper limb deficiency to further develop their communication skills & ability to establish good working relationships.
 Students gain practical experience in the application of prostheses & orthoses for the upper limb.

 Subject year levelYear Level 4 - UG/Hons/1st Yr PG

-Prerequisites Must be admitted in HZPOTC and have passed POR3SLF or Must be admitted in HMCPO and no other rules apply.
+Prerequisites Must be admitted in: HZPOTC AND must have passed POR3SLF; OR Must be admitted in HMCPO and no other rules apply.

 Graduate capabilities & intended learning outcomes